hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 A2LD1        89.6179845     0.34598540 0.15901426  2.1758136 0.0295692 0.06725157
 A2M           5.8600841    -0.27850841 0.18051805 -1.5428286 0.1228724 0.21489067
 ```

+### Multiple test correction

+Note that we have pvalues and p-adjusted values in the output.
+Which should we use to identify significantly differentially expressed genes?

+If we used the `p-value` directly from the Wald test with a significance cut-off of 0.05 (α = 0.05), then 5% of all genes would be called as differentially expressed (i.e. 5% false positive genes).
+The more genes we test, the more 'false positives' we discover.
+For example, if we test 20,000 genes for differential expression, we would expect to find 1,000 false positive genes.
+We would not want to sift through our "significant" genes to identify which ones are true positives.

+DESeq2 helps reduce the number of genes tested by removing those genes unlikely to be significantly DE prior to testing, such as those with low number of counts and outlier samples (gene-level QC).
+However, we still need to correct for multiple testing to reduce the number of false positives, and there are a few common approaches:

+- **Bonferroni:** The adjusted p-value is calculated by: p-value * m (m = total number of tests). **This is a very conservative approach with a high probability of false negatives**, so is generally not recommended.
+- **FDR / Benjamini-Hochberg:** Rank the genes by p-value, then multiply each ranked p-value by m/rank.
+This approach is designed to control the proportion of false positives among the set of rejected null hypotheses.
+- **Q-value / Storey method:** The minimum FDR that can be attained when calling that feature significant.
+For example, if gene X has a q-value of 0.013 it means that 1.3% of genes that show p-values at least as small as gene X are false positives

+In DESeq2, the p-values attained by the Wald test are corrected for multiple testing using the Benjamin and Hochberg method.
+The p-adjusted values should be used to determine significant genes.
+The significant genes can be output for visualization and/or functional analysis.

+#### MOV10 DE analysis: multiple test correction

 The results table looks very much like a dataframe and in many ways it can be treated like one (i.e when accessing/subsetting data).
 However, it is important to recognize that it is actually stored in a `DESeqResults` object.
 When we start visualizing our data, this information will be helpful.